amitguptagwl/Java-Rule-Book/Question_1-25.md

 will be correct which is against of inheritance concept.

 **Q14.
 Can an abstract class be final?**
 <br/>Ans.
-As per Abstract class Rule 3 and Final rule 1, No.
+As per Abstract class Rule and Final rule, No.

 **Q15.
 Why a class cannot be static?
 But a nested class can be static.**
 <br/>Ans.
 Any entity can be static only if it can be used in static way.
 Since a concrete class can’t have any value because it is just a byte code so it can’t be used in static way.
 Hence, a concrete class can’t be static.
 Nested class follows the rule of member field.
 So it can be static.

 **Q16.
 Can a non-static nested class have static members?
 Explain with reason.**
 <br/>Ans.
-As per static rule 3, No.
+As per static rule, No.

 **Q17.
 Can a nested class be abstract or static abstract?**
 <br/>Ans.
-As per Nested class Rule 2,yes.
+As per Nested class Rule,yes.

 **Q18.
 Can any concrete class have abstract methods?**
 <br/>Ans.
-As per Concrete class Rule 1, no.
+As per Concrete class Rule, no.

 **Q19.
 Can a non-static abstract class have static members?
 If it is nested?**
 <br/>Ans.
 Since nested class (whether it is abstract or not) follows rules of member field.
-So as per Static rule 3 a static nested class can have static or non-static (local variable of static parents are static by default) members.
+So as per Static rule a static nested class can have static or non-static (local variable of static parents are static by default) members.
 But a non-static nested class can't have static members.

 **Q20.
 Can an anonymous class have abstract methods?**
 <br/>Ans.
-As per Concrete class Rule 1, No.
+As per Concrete class Rule, No.

 **Q21.
 Can we change interface field value in method/constructor of a class implementing that interface.**
 <br/>Ans.
-As per Concrete class Rule 4, and Interface Rule 1, No.
+As per Concrete class Rule, and Interface Rule, No.

 **Q22.Can an abstract class has static final, abstract static final, abstract static, and abstract final methods?**
 <br/>Ans.
-<br/>static final – As per Abstract class rule 1, yes.
+<br/>static final – As per Abstract class rule, yes.
-<br/>abstract static final – As per Abstract Rule 3, Final Rule 2, and Static rule 1, No.
+<br/>abstract static final – As per Abstract Rule, Final Rule, and Static rule, No.
-<br/>abstract static - As per Abstract Rule 3, and Static rule 1, No.
+<br/>abstract static - As per Abstract Rule, and Static rule, No.
-<br/>abstract final - As per Abstract Rule 3, and Final Rule 2, No.
+<br/>abstract final - As per Abstract Rule, and Final Rule, No.

 **Q23.
 Why Interface variables are static final by default?
 But abstract class variables are not?**
 <br/>Ans.
 Since member fields never be overridden and interface can't be instantiated so interface variables are static final.
-As per abstract class rule 1, abstract class members are simple by default.
+As per abstract class rule, abstract class members are simple by default.

 **Q24.
 Can I declare a variable in interface with final and static keyword?**
 <br/>Ans.
 Yes.
 However it is not required.

 **Q25.
 Can I declare a method in interface with final or static keyword?**
-<br/>Ans As per Interface rule 2, Final Rule 2, and Static rule 1, No.
+<br/>Ans As per Interface rule, Final Rule, and Static rule, No.